KNOXVILLE, Tennessee — It’s the only position left to fill on Butch Jones’ first staff as Tennessee head football coach.

 That means, of course, that we will spend an inordinate amount of time dissecting the vacant wide receiver position, especially in the wake of Tee Martin’s decision to decline an offer from UT to remain at Southern California.

-We don’t know what Butch Jones is thinking, so this post is largely speculative.
-But to inform our list, let’s take a look at the attributes Martin would have brought the staff….
+But since we don’t know what Butch Jones is thinking, this post is largely speculative.
+To inform our list, we looked at some of the attributes Martin would have brought the staff….

 * Experience coaching receivers.

 * Well-respected recruiter with experience in the South.

 * Young, not that far removed from his playing days.